1910 FA Cup final: Replay summary

 The replay was held at Everton's ground Goodison Park.
 The Manchester Guardian felt this was unfair to Barnsley as they had put Everton out of the FA Cup following a hard fought semi-final that also went to a replay and as a result any local supporters would hardly be neutral.
 Despite heavy rain a large excitable crowd turned out to watch the match, spilling onto the pitch before kick off they had to be restrained by mounted police (200 to 300 also invaded the pitch during the match but did not interfere with play).
 Jack Carr replaced an injured Tony Whiston in the Newcastle defence.
 The pitch was very heavy after the rain but nonetheless the play was fast and exciting.

 The Newcastle team was considerably improved.
 The half backs held the Barnsley forward line throughout the match.
 The defence was also improved with Carr playing much better than Whiston.
 Lawrence in goal was troubled only once, when caught off his line he was forced to make a diving save when Bartrop broke through.

 The Newcastle forward line was also improved.
 They received good passes from the half backs and made use of them.
 Wilson and Higgins on the left wing doing most of the work in the first half, Rutherford and Howie on the right in the second half.
 Newcastle could have scored several times in the first half but both goals came in the second, the second a penalty, both were scored by Shepherd.

 Barnsley played their hard, rough game but they were defeated by a rejuvenated Newcastle team who despite the heavy, wet ground played a mixed game blending long passes with dribbling and runs forward.

 The Cup was presented by Lord Derby and medals by the Lady Mayoress of Liverpool.
-They were thanked by the MP for Barnsley Mr F. E. Smith K.C.
-M.P.
+They were thanked by Everton's local MP, Mr F. E. Smith K.C.
 The speeches were largely drowned out by the cheering of the crowd who occupied most of the pitch.